ezored/ezored/README.md

 **Android Requirements:**

-1. NDK supported operational system: macOS, Linux or Windows.
+1. Supported operational system for NDK: macOS, Linux or Windows.

     Conan will download NDK and other things to build based on your system.

 **iOS Requirements:**